0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ### Aligning the segment registers

+Reading the Linux kernel boot protocol for `x86_64`, we can see:

+> At entry, ds = es = ss should point to the start of the real-mode kernel code...

-First of all, the kernel setup code ensures that the `ds` and `es` segment registers point to the same address.
+This is the first operation we can see after the `start_of_setup` label.
+First, the kernel setup code ensures that the `ds` and `es` segment registers point to the same address.
 Next, it clears the [direction flag](https://en.wikipedia.org/wiki/Direction_flag) using the `cld` instruction:

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/header.S#L546-L551 -->
 ```assembly